Pranjal-bisht/Bank/README.md

 * Build a Basic Banking System Website, a Web Application which is used to transfer money between multiple users and show the transaction history between the users.
 * You can add new users with their bank balance and transact between the existing users.
+* Added Schemas in SQL for adding new users and transacting and updating the balance of a user.
+* The Database management system used is MySQL Database.

 # Technologies Used: